 Daniel: “And I’m Daniel Ho, I do the art and animation in Retropolis, and I’m not blood-related to Asaf or Eyal.”

-Yuval: “I’m Yuval Levi, the composer and sound designer.”
+Yuval: “I’m Yuval Levi, the composer, and sound designer.”

 Peanut Button has had some experience with Virtual Reality with Aharon Man VR and even the Peanut Button Labs.
 What can you tell us about these experiences?

-Asaf: “We’ve been creating VR content for 5 years, and the Peanut Button Labs is a collection of 15 different experiences where we experiment with immersive storytelling, interactive animation, and spacially active characters.
+Asaf: “We’ve been creating VR content for 5 years, and the Peanut Button Labs is a collection of 15 different experiences where we experiment with immersive storytelling, interactive animation, and specially active characters.
 Most of these are still on my hard drive and I hope that after we finish production of Retropolis I’ll have some time to post them online.”